mongolab/mongoctl/README.md

   Client Commands:
-    connect                   - open a mongo shell connection to a server dump                      - Export MongoDB data to BSON files (using mongodump) restore                   - Restore MongoDB (using mongorestore)
+    connect                   - open a mongo shell connection to a server dump                      - export MongoDB data to BSON files (using mongodump) restore                   - restore MongoDB (using mongorestore)

   Server Commands:
     start                     - start a server